MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ---
 # required metadata

-title: Azure Information Protection mobile apps for iOS & Android
+title: Mobile viewer apps for Azure Information Protection (iOS and Android) - AIP
-description: Learn the basics about the Azure Information Protection (AIP) mobile apps for iOS and Android devices
+description: Learn how to view protected files on your iOS and Android devices using the Azure Information Protection (AIP) viewer apps.
 author: batamig
 ms.author: bagol
 manager: rkarlin